brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

   ...
 TypeError: write_and_log() missing 1 required positional argument: 's'

-So you either need to go ahead and provide the object yourself.
+The quick way to resolve the dilemma is to do the binding yourself, by providing the object instance to the closure that wraps the new method itself:

 >>> def bind_write_method(self, logger):
 ...     def write_and_log(s):